Zubair-droid/my-portfolio-site/README.md

-# Making My Portfolio site with React
+# Making My Portfolio site with Reactjs

 Snap of the header: